giuthas/patkit/docs/Configuration.markdown

 ## Command history

-By default, the command history of the interactive commandline is stored with the global (user specific) configuration in the `.satkit` folder inside the `history` file.
+By default, the command history of the interactive commandline is stored with the global (user specific) configuration in the `.patkit` folder inside the `history` file.
 It is plain text and of the same format as the `.python_history` file.
-In fact, with a bit of tweaking a user could use `.python_history` instead because the SATKIT interactive interpreter is actually just a Python interpreter with SATKIT data preloaded.
+In fact, with a bit of tweaking a user could use `.python_history` instead because the PATKIT interactive interpreter is actually just a Python interpreter with PATKIT data preloaded.
 However, this is only recommended if you know what you are doing.

 ## Global configuration